-Understanding biological research involves studying not only data, but the published biological context and considering important statistical issues related to design and analyses.
+Understanding biological research involves studying not only data, but the published biological context, and considering important statistical issues related to design and analyses.
 Therefore, in STA288 you will have the opportunity to engage in collaborative research with a group of 4-5 people in the same lab/tutorial section (groups will be formed during tutorial).

-Group project proposal - The research proposal (due through Quercus 11:59PM Feb 28) will identify a life science/biology related research question based on a review of the literature and how a study could be designed, how data would be collected, analyzed and interpreted.
+Group project proposal - The research proposal (due through Quercus 11:59PM Feb 27) will identify a life science/biology related research question based on a review of the literature, and describe how a study could be designed, and how data would be collected, analyzed and interpreted.
 All group members are expected to contribute to the proposal equally and provide an outline their involvement in this proposal.

 Group project report - Your group will follow up their initial research proposal by studying a virtual population.
-You will be given access to The Islands (http://www.islandsinschools.com.au/home) - a virtual environment that has been created by the University of Queensland that allows students to collect data from a virtual population.
-Within your group, the final group project will expand on the initial research proposal, and you will actually conduct the study (being sure to incorporate the feedback provided on your proposal), and present your design, analysis and research findings in a written group assignment due through Quercus 11:59PM Apr 5.
+You will be given access to The Islands (http://islands.smp.uq.edu.au/login.php) - an online environment that has been created by the University of Queensland that allows for data collection from a virtual population.
+Within your group, the final group project will expand on the initial research proposal, and you will conduct the study (being sure to incorporate the feedback provided on your proposal), and present your design, analysis and research findings in a written group assignment due through Quercus 11:59PM Apr 2.
 All group members are expected to contribute to the project equally and provide an outline their involvement in the project.
 Information on how individuals' contributions to the group project will be assessed will be provided on Quercus.

-There will be no extensions on the research proposal or project under any circumstances.
+There will be no extensions on the research proposal or project report under any circumstances.
 Late proposals/projects will not be accepted.
 More information on the research proposal and project will be posted on Quercus.